alexxroche/python3_simple_wiki/README.md

 ### Introduction

-The wiki pages are written in a [Markdown](https://en.wikipedia.org/wiki/Markdown) dialect, (with a pinch of opinio: __underlining__ is done with double underscores. <zws> and <nbsp> are accepted tags that are converted to HTML.
+The wiki pages are written in a [Markdown](https://en.wikipedia.org/wiki/Markdown) dialect, (with a pinch of opinio: __underlining__ is done with double underscores. &lt;zws&gt; and &lt;nbsp&gt; are accepted tags that are converted to HTML.
 The wiki runs behind nginx through gunicorn, and launched by SystemD.

 p3sw has an built-in editor: a Web 1.0 <pre>form textarea</pre>, (the crowd goes "ooooh!" but unironically      as it's cool and retro, and **simple**, as is in the name of this wiki.)